By Jim Taylor, CYOA Technical Committee Chair

 - The Stability Correction is increased for boats with high stability, but unchanged for boat with low stability.
 This change by itself would speed up the ratings of 12m’s by as much as 6 sec/mi, but other changes reduce the net effect for them to about 3 sec/mi faster.

 - The power of the Displacement/Length Factor (DLF) is increased for boats that are heavy for their length.
-This change slows up the ratings of heavier Vintage and Classic cruisers by 2-3 sec/mi, but leaves the ratings of lighter, more race oriented boats unchanged.
+This change slows up the ratings of heavier Vintage and Classic boats by 2-3 sec/mi, but leaves the ratings of lighter, more performance oriented boats unchanged.

 - The power of the Sail Area/Displacement Factor (SaDF) is increased for boats that carry relatively less sail area for their displacement.
 Here again the ratings of heavier Vintage and Classic cruisers are slowed up by 2-3 sec/mi, while the ratings of lighter, more ‘powered up’ boats are unchanged.

 - The Draft Correction (DC) has been reduced for boats whose Rated Draft (RD) is deeper than their Base Draft (BD).
-This slows up the ratings of some boats with unusually deep fixed keels slightly, but for boats with deep centerboards the difference can be considerably larger, and as much as 6 sec/mi slower for a few.
+This slightly slows up the ratings of some boats with unusually deep fixed keels, but the difference can be considerably larger for boats with deep centerboards, and as much as 6 sec/mi slower for a few.

 - Since the inception of ‘new’ CRF in 2017, a Spar Material Factor (SMF) has recognized that different spar materials (wood, aluminum and carbon) have an impact on performance potential.
 The fact that some savvy owners have considered scrapping their aluminum masts and going to the trouble and expense of building a wooden replacement suggested that the rating delta between wooden and aluminum spars should be revisited.
 For 2023, the SMF for aluminum is reduced, and that for wood was increased, so that the ‘gap’ between the two is reduced by what is typically about 2-3 sec/mi.